Streetcar Expansion Spurred Development of This Squier Park Block

 In the late 1800s, today’s Midtown was a mixture of family farms and new subdivisions that had recently been platted and put up for sale.
 A map from the period shows the Troost Park subdivision nestled between the large holdings of George Sedgwick to the north and J.J.
 Squier to the south.
 Although the map shows none of the lots on the block have houses, lots in the development sold in just eight days in early 1887.

-The reason for the fast sales was clear – the streetcar stopped at Linwood Boulevard, but was being extended later in the year.
+The reason for the fast sales was clear – the streetcar stopped at Linwood Boulevard but was being extended later in the year.
 Developers saw the promise and snapped up the nearly-platted properties.
-The Cowherd Brothers, a real estate business active in the development of Midtown, advertised, “Will double your money for sure by August when the cable starts”
+The Cowherd Brothers, a real estate business active in the development of Midtown, advertised, “Will double your money for sure by August when the cable starts.”

-As part of our Uncovering History Project, the Midtown KC Post is taking a look at each block in Midtown, including a set of 1940 tax assessment photos which is available for many blocks.
-(Many people seem confused by the tax assessment photos, which all include a man holding a sign.
-Here’s the story behind them).
-Today, the block bounded by Forest and Tracy from 36th to 37th.
+As part of our Uncovering History Project, the Midtown KC Post is examining each block in Midtown.
+A set of 1940 tax assessment photos is available for many blocks.

 This 1907 Tuttle & Pike map shows the block filled in with homes and apartment buildings on the corner of 36th and Tracy.

-Census records from 1920 and 1930 show the mix of business people, salesmen, railroad workers and the families who lived here during those decades.
+Census records from 1920 and 1930 show the mix of business people, salesmen, railroad workers, and the families who lived here during those decades.

 1920 and 1930 census